MarcoPolo/servant/README.md

   )
 ```

-There is no guarantee of the order of the results from out-channel when supplying multiple inputs into the same in-channel.
-You can circumvent the problem by defining your servant fn to include a tag, and returning the tag along with the result.

-Look at encrypt-demo.cljs for an example.

 ## Separate Worker file

 Sometimes you want to have a separate cljs file for workers, and that's fine!